rohan-varma/rohan-varma.github.io/_posts/2017-2-10-Neural-Net.md

 In the special case of binary classification, we can model an artificial neuron as receiving a linear combination of our inputs $$ w^{T} \cdot x $$, and then computing a function that returns either 0 or 1, which is the predicted label of the input.

 The weights are applied to the inputs, which are just the features of the training instance.
 Then, as a simple example of a function an artificial neuron can compute, we take the sign of the resulting number, and map that to a prediction.
-So the following is the neural model of learning:
+So the following is the neural model of learning [2]:

 ![Perceptron](https://raw.githubusercontent.com/rohan-varma/rohan-blog/gh-pages/images/perceptron.png)